• Skip to primary navigation

 • About Us

-• Our Mission
+• ❧ Our Mission

 • Privacy Policy

-Herbal Holiday Wreaths
+Make Herbal Holiday Grapevine Wreaths

-November 13, 2019 by Homestead Lady Leave a Comment
+November 13, 2019 by Homestead Lady 2 Comments

 Learn how to make herbal holiday wreaths for table decorations, napkin rings and useful gifts.
 These DIY wreaths can be made from vines and herbs your grown in your own garden.
 Suitable for any holiday throughout the year using seasonal herbs, these wreaths are so simple even the kids can help make them!
-In fact, consider these herbal holiday wreaths for your next holiday craft party!
+In fact, consider these herbal holiday wreaths for your next holiday craft party!wreaths with herbs

 You can use store bought wreaths to make herbal holiday wreaths, or you can easily make your own.
 To learn how to make your own wreath, please read through our Make a Grapevine Wreath article.